qawsedrg/CADC-SVHN-PyTorch/README.md

     ```
     $ python convert_to_lmdb.py --data_dir ./data
     ```
+    Please note that I have cut picture to 2 digits, resize them to 54*54 and suppressed all pictures small than 54*54, you may make changes in order to meet your requirement.

-1. (Optional) Test for reading LMDBs
+2. (Optional) Test for reading LMDBs

     ```
     Open `read_lmdb_sample.ipynb` in Jupyter